This policy was last updated on 27 June 2019.

 Third Party Websites

 On our website we sometimes have links to third party websites or applications.
-Other than our membership form, which is hosted by a third party, this policy does not apply to other pages and applications hosted or operated by other organisations.
-These other sites may have their own privacy policies which apply to them.
+Other than our membership form, which is hosted by a third party, this policy does not apply to other websites and applications that we may link to or are integrated into our pages.
+Examples of third party applications on our site include the ability to 'like' and 'share' content via Twitter and Facebook.
+Likewise our websites use Google Analytics, which does produce and store data about your visit to our websites.
+These other sites have their own privacy policies which apply to them.
+You are able to limit the amount of data these third party services process, please see below section on 'cookies'.

 Who has access to your data?

-CIVICUS will not sell your data to any other organisation and will only share your details with trusted service providers such as Mailchimp in order to perform an organisational activity that you have consented to.
+CIVICUS will not sell your data to any other organisation and will only share your details with trusted service providers such as Mailchimp in order to perform an organisational activity that you have consented to (in the case of Mailchimp, to send you our newsletters).
 For the personal details you submit to us via an online form, authorised staff will be able to view this information.
 We take precautions to keep your personal details secure.
-We conduct routine security checks of our systems which store personal information and all staff receive data protection training.
+We conduct routine security checks of our systems which store personal information.

 Payment processing and fraud